kmorales13/papyrus-automation/README.md

                                       IMPORTANT: It is highly encouraged to leave this setting on "true"

-EnableRenders     Boolean (!)
-Whether to create an interactive map of the world
-                                      using PapyrusCS

 EnableBackups     Boolean (!)
 Whether to create world-backups as .zip-archives

-RenderInterval    Double              Time in seconds to run a backup and render map

-BackupInterval    Double              Time in seconds to take a backup and create a
+BackupInterval    Double              Time in minutes to take a backup and create a
                                       .zip-archive

 PreExec           String              An arbitrary command that gets executed before